Jergs/quarkus-proxy-demo/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+After building and running the project, go to http://localhost:8080.

 ## Running the application in dev mode

 You can run the application in dev mode using: